 When creating a group, consider the following fields:

 - Title - What you want the Group to be called.

 - Description - What is the purpose of your group.
-The description of your Group is summarized on the Network Directory so having a good description might encourage more members to join your Group.
+The description of your Group is summarized on the People Directory so having a good description might encourage more members to join your Group.

 - Tags - Tags help to create bonds between your Group and other content on your network.

 - Access - Choose whether this group is available to everyone on the network or to keep the Group private to only the members within the Group.
-Private groups are not listed on the Network Directory.
+Private groups are not listed on the People Directory.